Frequently Asked Questions

 Do you offer counselling for teens and young people?

 Yes.
 I support teens and young people who may be dealing with anxiety, low mood, bereavement, friendship issues, school pressure or emotional overwhelm.
-Sessions are steady and supportive, giving space to name feelings, understand triggers and learn ways to cope that fit real life.
+Sessions are steady and supportive, giving space to name feelings, understand triggers and find ways of coping that feel realistic.

 Parents and carers are usually involved in the initial phone call and in setting up appointments.
 After that, sessions are confidential.
-I only contact parents or carers if there is a safeguarding concern or a risk that needs immediate attention.
+I would only contact parents or carers if there is a safeguarding concern or a risk that needs immediate attention.

 How do you support adults?